usds/ditap-curriculum-update/3_Curriculum/3A_Vendor-Materials/DITAP Vendor Playbook/Shadowing Assignment Guidance.md

 This guidance provides a high-level overview of the Shadowing Assignment for vendors responsible for delivering the DITAP program.
 It outlines expectations for facilitators, assignment structure, key deliverables, and guidance for ensuring a consistent learner experience.

 The Shadowing Assignment requires participants to observe a digital services delivery team for at least four hours.
 The goal is to expose learners to modern practices such as agile workflows, user-centered design, and cross-functional collaboration in real-world settings.
+Vendors seeking shadowing opportunities shall first contact their respective agencies to identify appropriate points of contact; if additional support is required, contact the U.S. DOGE Service (USDS) for further assistance.

 Example shadowing opportunities include: